openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 -   Draw a polygon

 .. figure:: ../_images/workflows/area_estimation/area_of_interest.png
-   :alt: The AOI menu.
+   :alt: The AOI menu
    :width: 350
    :align: center

 We will use the :code:`Select a country/province` option.

-In the list of countries that pops up, scroll down until you see the available options for **Congo, Dem Republic of** (Note: There is also the Republic of Congo, which is not what we're looking for).
+In the list of countries, scroll down until you see the available options for **Congo, Dem Republic of** (note: There is also the Republic of Congo, which is not what we're looking for).

 .. note::

-    Under Province/Area, notice that there are many different options.
+    Under **Province/Area**, notice that there are many different options.

 Select :code:`Mai-Ndombe`.